People

 Jenny graduated from Boston University with a bachelor’s in communications in 1988.
 She received an associate’s degree in Interior Design from Parson School of Design in 1994.

-Now a professor of neurology at Johns Hopkins and Director of the Division of Cognitive Neuroscience, Dr. Albert focuses on the cognitive and brain changes associated with aging and Alzheimer’s disease (AD).
+Marilyn Albert is Professor of Neurology at Johns Hopkins School of Medicine and Director of the Division of Cognitive Neuroscience.
+Dr. Albert focuses on the cognitive and brain changes associated with aging and Alzheimer’s disease (AD).
 Her work has delineated the cognitive changes associated with aging and early AD, along with potential methods of early identification of AD.
 She has also identified lifestyle factors that promote maintenance of mental abilities with advancing age.

 After completing her undergraduate degree in physical therapy at the University of Oklahoma, Dr. Bastian completed her doctoral degree in movement science at Washington University in 1995 and a post-doctoral fellowship in neuroscience at Washington University under Dr. W.T.
 Thach.

 Dr. Bastian’s research uses computerized movement tracking techniques, non-invasive brain stimulation, novel devices and robotics to control walking and reaching movements in people with and without neurological damage.
-She has coauthored over 100 scientific papers and numerous book chapters and served as chair of the Musculoskeletal Rehabilitation Study Section at the National Institutes of Health (NIH).
-She is currently the primary investigator on two R01 grants from the NIH, one of which recently received a prestigious Javits award.
+She has co-authored more than 100 scientific papers and numerous book chapters and served as chair of the Musculoskeletal Rehabilitation Study Section at the National Institutes of Health (NIH).
+She is currently the primary investigator on two R01 grants from the NIH, one of which received a prestigious Javits award.

 Julio Bermudez has served as the director of the Sacred Space and Cultural Studies graduate program at the Catholic University of America School of Architecture and Planning since 2010.
 He has been teaching architectural design, theory and representation for nearly 30 years.
 Dr. Bermudez’s interests are focused in the relationship between architecture, culture and spirituality through the lens of phenomenology and neuroscience.
 He has widely lectured, led symposia and published in this area, including “Transcending Architecture: Contemporary Views on Sacred Space” (CUA Press, 2015) and “Architecture, Culture and Spirituality” (Routledge, 2015).
 His current research uses neuroscience to study contemplative built environments.
 Dr. Bermudez is the president of the Architecture, Culture and Spirituality Forum, an international organization that he co-founded in 2007.